-Residents of the 5th Congressional District of Michigan can contact us for assistance in dealing with Federal agencies.
+Residents of the 5th Congressional District of Florida can contact us for assistance in dealing with Federal agencies.
 Clicking the link below will allow you to electronically fill out, sign, and submit the required Privacy Act waiver form that is the first step in this process.

 Please include all pertinent information and claim numbers in your correspondence—such as:

 - Taxpayer identification number (Social Security number, if individual) for an Internal Revenue Service problem, etc.

 - Your address, phone number and email so that we can obtain any additional information from you that might be necessary

 - Copies of any related documents or correspondence that you may have from the agency involved